Family infected with parasites after eating Asiatic black bear kebabs - ExBulletin

 The meat had been frozen for 45 days before being thawed, and the family grilled it with vegetables and served it as kebabs.

-Freezing kills parasites common in black bears, World Organization for Animal Health, Some species of parasites are tolerant to freezing.
+Freezing can kill some of the parasites common to black bears, World Organization for Animal Health, Some species of parasites are tolerant to freezing.

 Wild animals such as bears, wild boars, wolves and squirrels are prone to trichinosis (a serious disease caused by the parasitic roundworm Trichinella spiralis), yet they often appear perfectly healthy.
 When butchering their meat, it can be difficult to tell if they are contaminated because there is almost no trace of the parasite.